Back to Courses page

 Each day, the tutor will explain some basic principles and then set a task for students to complete.
 This will involve taking photographs around the school and environs – putting into practice the techniques discussed earlier.
 You’ll be able to review your pictures on a computer screen to evaluate what you’ve learned.
 Hints and tips for improvement will be provided as appropriate.

 We will also cover other areas of your camera’s operation, largely driven by the needs of the class.
-So, if you have any burning questions or topics you’d like to be addressed, we may well be able to provide answers as the course progresses.
+So, if you have any burning questions or topics you’d like to be addressed, we should be able to provide answers as the course progresses.

 By the end of the course, you will have had lots of practice in using the more advanced modes of your camera to improve your pictures.